 4. Coffee Beans Sale

-Coffee is a beloved beverage by many people, and it’s also the perfect item to sell as a fundraising idea.
 To get this quick fundraising idea started, you’ll need to work with a coffee shop or find a wholesale provider where you can purchase the coffee beans at a discounted price.
+If you’re not sure how to reach out to a company for a sponsorship, check out these fundraising letter templates from Qgiv.

 Let people know why you’re raising money, and get the word out by promoting your coffee bean sale by posting flyers around the community.